-A naturally occurring substance within our bodies which is stored within our skeletal muscle tissue, creatine is one of the most popular supplements around and can be bought at a fantastic pound stretching price.
+Creatine occurs naturally in our bodies and is stored within our skeletal muscle tissue.
+It’s also one of the most popular supplements around thanks to the extensive research into its performance-enhancing benefits and can be bought at a fantastic pound-stretching price.

 Usually consumed in small quantities from meats such as beef, creatine works by providing your body with a phosphate molecule to turn adenosine diphosphate (ADP) into adenosine triphosphate (ATP) which is your body’s preferred source of energy.
-For this reason, it is optimal for athletes who recruit slow twitch muscle fibres that respire anaerobically, such as weight lifters and sprinters.
+This makes it a great choice for athletes who looking to build slow twitch muscle fibres that respire anaerobically, such as weight lifters and sprinters.

 It can be expensive to constantly eat meats such as beef to consume larger quantities of creatine — and even more so an inconvenience for vegans and vegetarians, so supplements are recommended.
 There are several different types, but the cheapest, most common and most popular is creatine monohydrate.
 This can be found in several forms, from powders to pills and chewable tablets.